 If it’s during a big shedding season, you may notice your rabbit’s coat gets ragged again after only a few hours.
 Don’t worry, this doesn’t mean you did a bad job.
 It’s just how rabbit shedding season works.
 You’ll want to brush them again tomorrow, and every day until their fur starts to be under control again.
 Brushing your rabbit multiple times a day during shedding season is also not a bad idea, if you can fit that into your schedule.

 Sometimes a rabbit’s fur will get into a matted mess.
 This is especially common with longer haired rabbits, but it’s also a possibility for rabbits with shorter coats.
 It can be caused from wet fur, or getting urine on their fur.
 Long-haired rabbits can get matted fur just by running around or sleeping on it.

 If you’re dealing with matted fur you have two choices:

 - Shave or clip the fur.

-If the matted area has clumped up so much that the fur has basically formed into a sheet, you will need to get the area shaved.
+If the matted area has clumped up so much that the fur has basically formed into a sheet, you will need to use scissors to clip away the matted fur or get the area shaved.
 You can bring your rabbit into a professional groomer or rabbit vet to get their coat shaved, or you can choose to shave them at home with an animal trimmer.
 If you choose to shave your rabbit yourself, always have a partner and remember to be extra careful.